COLUMBIA RIVER GORGE

 53000 East Historic Columbia River Hwy, Bridal Veil, OR 97010.
 Meet at the concession stand in front of the lodge.

-Participants should plan on meeting at Multnomah Falls using their own transportation and we'll caravan from there.
+Participants should plan on using their own transportation to caravan from Multnomah Falls to Latourell and Horsetail Falls.

 Max # attending: